gotoiot/embed-iot-core/doc/observer/README.md

 ### Docker container

 This option is prefereable in the majority of cases, because this application can be a part of a larger application.
 Besides, using Docker you garantee that project can be reproducible in any scenario with the same easy steps.
+To install Docker refer to [official documentation](https://docs.docker.com/get-docker/) to find installation procedure in each operating system.

 The first step is to build the Docker image which has all project dependencies bundled in it.
 Execute the next command.

 ```
-docker build --tag local/beacons-scanner .
+docker build --tag local/blue-connection-observer.
 ```

 > **_NOTE:_**: You can build your image with `prod` tag putting your code into the image once you have your code finished.
 Read the Dockerfile to change from `dev` to `prod`.